Myrmidonut/fcc_dataviz_choropleth_map/README.md

 ## Introduction
 This choropleth map displays the percentage of the population with a Bachelors degree or higher for each county on the United States of America.
 Different colors represent the different data levels and give a quick indication of the education levels over the whole country.

-This project is part of freeCodeCamps Information Security and Quality Assurance certificate.
+This project is part of freeCodeCamps Data Visualization certificate.

 ## Project Requirements
 * The choropleth should have a title with a corresponding id="title".